 Abdominoplasty is an excellent option for improving the shape of the abdomen.
 However, it is not a substitute for weight loss nor can it correct stretch marks.
 You must fill following criteria in order to receive the surgery:

-Your BMI (Body Mass Index) should be 30 or less in order to achieve the best cosmetic outcome and to reduce the risks of complications.
+- Your BMI (Body Mass Index) should be 30 or less in order to achieve the best cosmetic outcome, and to reduce the risks of complications.

-What Will Happen at the Consultation?
+What Happens at the Tummy Tuck Consultation?

-What Happens on the Day of Surgery?
+What Happens on the Day of Tummy Tuck Surgery?

-What is the Recovery Process?
+What is the Tummy Tuck Recovery Process?

 What Follow-up Do I Get?

-Are There Any Alternatives?
+Are There Any Tummy Tuck Alternatives?